JordanScarrott/castor-chrome-extension/README.md

 The Writer API is used for refining and formatting text:

 *   **AI Response Formatting:** Taking the structured output from a Mangle query and reformatting it into a polished, natural language response for the user.

+### Mangle Reasoning Engine

+The Mangle Datalog engine, compiled to WebAssembly, provides the core logic and reasoning capabilities.
+The engine's flexibility and power are validated by a comprehensive test suite that showcases its ability to handle any fact schema and demonstrates all possible operations.
+Key validation files include:
+*   `realWorldTests.test.ts`
+*   `newMangleTests.test.ts`
+*   `crossSiteDemo.test.ts`

 ## Developer Setup